Categories with Families: Unityped, Simply Typed, and Dependently Typed: Simply-typed cwfs

 A \emph{strict cartesian functor} from cartesian category $\C$ (leaving implicit the other components) to $\D$ is a functor $F : \C \to \D$ preserving the structure \emph{on the nose}, \emph{i.e.} for all $A, B \in \C_0$, $F(A \times_\C B) = F(A) \times_\D F(B)$, and

 We write $\CCs$ for the category of small cartesian categories (with structure) and strict cartesian functors, preserving the structure on the nose. \end{definition}

-We will later consider another notion of cartesian category, where we are content with the \emph{mere existence} of a cartesian product for any two objects, but the only data part of the structure is the basic category $\C$ -- there are no \emph{chosen products}.
+We will later consider another notion of cartesian category, where we are content with the \emph{mere existence} of a terminal object and a cartesian product for any two objects, and the only data part of the structure is the basic category $\C$ -- there are no \emph{chosen products}.
 This, of course, constrains the maps: the notion of strict cartesian morphisms as above would make no sense without chosen structure.